75. An Ordeal of Illness

 After my first round of chemo, my whole body was wracked with pain.
 I didn’t want to do anything and was always groggy.
 It was only after the drugs wore off a few days later that I began to recover.
 I’d believed in God for years, made sacrifices and expended myself for my duty.
 I always did my duty, through thick and thin, and never missed a gathering.
 I always helped my brothers and sisters with their problems.
 I’d worked so hard, and for what?
 Why wasn’t God protecting me?
 Now I couldn’t do any duty.
 I was practically at death’s door.
 Did God want to eliminate me?
 I had five more rounds of chemo and then an operation.
 How was I going to cope?
 Apart from all the pain and suffering, if I died, would that mean all my years of faith had been a waste of time?
 That thought brought me to tears.
 I was really tormented over those few days.
 I read God’s words but they didn’t sink in, and I wasn’t willing to pray.
 My spirit was so dark and I was getting further and further from God.

 One day, Sister Li from the church came to see me and kindly asked about my condition.
 Seeing me in such pain and feeling so down, she gave me fellowship.
-She said, “God permits illness to befall us and it is a trial.
-We have to pray and seek more and God will surely lead us to understand His will. …” Hearing her say the word “trial” stirred my heart.
-Maybe God didn’t want to eliminate me but just wanted me to undergo this trial!
+She said, “God permits illness to befall us.
+We have to pray and seek more and God will surely lead us to understand His will. …” Hearing her fellowship stirred my heart.
+Maybe God didn’t want to eliminate me but there was just a lesson He wanted me to learn!
 After she left, I went before God to pray, saying, “God, I’ve been living in pain ever since I got sick, misunderstanding and blaming You.
-Today, my sister has reminded me that this is Your trial, but I still don’t know how to get through this situation.
-Please guide me to know Your will.”
+Through my sister’s reminder today, now I know that there is Your will behind this illness, but I still don’t know what the lesson I should learn in this situation is.
+Please guide me.”

 After that, I went before God and prayed to Him like this every day.
 One day, I read these words of God: “Entry into trials leaves you without love or faith, you lack prayer and are unable to sing hymns, and without realizing it, in the midst of this you come to know yourself.
 God has many means of perfecting man.
 He employs all manner of environments to deal with the corrupt disposition of man, and uses various things to lay man bare; in one regard, He deals with man, in another He lays man bare, and in another He reveals man, digging out and revealing the ‘mysteries’ in the depths of man’s heart, and showing man his nature by revealing many of his states.
 God perfects man through many methods—through revelation, through dealing with man, through man’s refinement, and chastisement—so that man may know that God is practical” (“Only Those Who Focus on Practice Can Be Perfected” in The Word Appears in the Flesh).
 As I pondered God’s words, I finally began to understand His will.
 God works in the last days to perfect people by exposing our corrupt dispositions through all kinds of situations, and by using the judgment and revelations of His words to make us understand our satanic dispositions, seek and practice the truth, and ultimately have our corrupt dispositions cleansed and changed.
 I understood that God had allowed me to get sick not because He wanted to eliminate me or hurt me on purpose, but to cleanse and change me.
 I couldn’t misunderstand God or wallow anymore.
 I had to submit, seek the truth in my sickness, and reflect on and know myself.
 Once I’d understood God’s will, I no longer felt so dejected or in such pain.
 I said a prayer of submission to God.